 What Is Single Sign-On?

-For those who might not know, Single Sign-On (SSO) is an important tool in the world of access control and identity management.
+For those who might not know, Single Sign-On (SSO) is a vital tool in the world of access control and identity management.
 This tool can be used to help users log in and access all of their tools in one fell swoop, thus the name.
 By logging in once, with one set of credentials, employees can access all of their applications.
-The Single Sign-On system relies on a strong third-party application to make sure that people are who they say they are.
+The Single Sign-On system relies on a robust third-party application to make sure that people are who they say they are.

 What Happens When Single Sign-On Is Not Available to the User?

 To look at the power of SSO, it is helpful to analyze what happens when it isn’t available.
 When someone tries to log in to an application or website that doesn’t have Single Sign-On available, the following steps begin to unfold:

 - First, the website will check to see if the individual has already been verified and authenticated.
 If this is the case, it provides that person with access to the website.